 Firm’s structure and supply chains

-This statement covers the activities of MHA Monahans.
+This statement covers the activities of MHA Monahans Group LLP.

-Our specialist team provides large corporates, owner managed businesses and individuals with a complete set of accountancy, advisory and Wealth Management services.
-The Firm has 13 Partners and around 200 staff in eight offices across the South West.
-MHA Monahans is the UK member of Baker Tilly International, one of the world’s largest leading networks of independently owned and managed accountancy and business advisory firms.
-The Firm in the United Kingdom currently operates in 8 different offices: Bath, Chippenham, Frome, Glastonbury, Melksham, Swindon, Taunton and Trowbridge.
+Our specialist team provides large corporates, owner managed businesses and individuals with a complete set of accountancy, advisory and wealth management services.
+The LLP has 13 Partners and around 200 staff in eight offices across the South West.
+MHA Monahans Group LLP is the UK member of Baker Tilly International, one of the world’s largest leading networks of independently owned and managed accountancy and business advisory firms.
+The LLP in the United Kingdom currently operates in 8 different offices: Bath, Chippenham, Frome, Glastonbury, Melksham, Swindon, Taunton and Trowbridge.

-The Firm doesn’t operate in high risk areas and we don’t consider any of our activities to be at high risk of slavery or human trafficking.
-Due diligence The Firm undertakes due diligence when considering taking on new clients and suppliers and regularly reviews its existing clients and suppliers.
+The LLP undertakes due diligence when considering taking on new clients and suppliers and regularly reviews its existing clients and suppliers.